 While you were in the hospital, you may have had:

-Your doctor will talk with you about what to expect at home.
+Your health care provider will talk with you about what to expect at home.
 This will depend on your symptoms and what caused your cirrhosis.

 Limit salt in your diet.

-You will need to see your doctor for regular follow-up visits.
-Keep these appointments so your doctor can check your condition.
+You will need to see your provider for regular follow-up visits.
+Make sure you go to these visits so your condition can be checked.

 Other tips for caring for your liver are: